MicrosoftDocs/fabric-docs/docs/data-factory/move-data-lakehouse-copy-assistant.md

 # Tutorial: Move data into Lakehouse via copy assistant

-This Tutorial describes how to move data into Lakehouse.
-Two approaches are provided using the copy assistant: the first moves data into fables in delta format, and the second moves data into files.
+This Tutorial describes the steps to move data into Lakehouse.

+Two approaches are provided using the copy assistant:

+1. The first approach moves source data into destination tables with delta format.
+2. The second approach moves source data into destination files.

 ## Prerequisites